awards.

 Criteria:

-• The Collaboration award recognizes sharing.
-Sharing between institutions, campuses, faculties or departments that lead to a next level of efficiency and effectiveness.
+The Collaboration award recognizes sharing between institutions, campuses, faculties or departments that lead to a next level of efficiency and effectiveness through the application of IT.

 Criteria:

-• The CIO of the Year award recognizes a CIO (or equivalent) who builds, supports, and enriches our community.
+The CIO of the Year award recognizes a CIO (or equivalent) who builds, supports, and enriches our community.
+This award celebrates outstanding contributions by an exemplary leader who demonstrates vision, innovation, transformation, and professional excellence.
+This individual will be a role model not only within their institution, but throughout the wider CUCCIO community.

 Celebrating past submissions